This article was updated on June 30th 2021.

 Thankfully, the authors over at 1-800 Contacts have done the leg work for us, surveying 1,000 people in regards to the practical perception of “peepers.”

 Quite the spectacle

 Fifty-five percent of the respondents involved in the report were female, and 45% were male.
 The subjects ranged in age from 18 to 78 with a median age of 38 and 67% of these subjects were in a relationship.

-For a start, I was surprised to learn that neither blue nor hazel eyes were voted to be the most aesthetically pleasing.
+For a start, it was surprising to learn that neither blue nor hazel eyes were voted to be the most aesthetically pleasing.
 Gray eyes received an average score of 7.4.
 This was especially true of men with the average female participant favoring green eyes just a hair more than gray.

 The authors note, “Despite brown eyes ranking at the bottom of our perceived attraction scale, approximately 79% of the world’s population sports melanin-rich eyes.
 And around 10%, 5%, and 2% of people have blue, hazel, and green eyes, respectively.
 Seeing as gray eyes are the most attractive but happen to be one of the rarest eye colors in the world, it seems uniqueness and attractiveness are heavily linked.”